mozilla/firefox-translations-models/README.md

 It uses Microsoft and Google translation APIs and pushes results back to the branch (not available for forks).
 It is performed using [firefox-translations-evaluation](https://github.com/mozilla/firefox-translations-evaluation) tool.

+# Model training

+Use [Firefox Translations training pipeline](https://github.com/mozilla/firefox-translations-training) or [browsermt/students](https://github.com/browsermt/students/tree/master/train-student) recipe to train CPU-optimized models.
+They should have similar size and inference speed to already submitted models.

+## Training data

+Do not use [SacreBLEU](https://github.com/mjpost/sacrebleu) datasets as a part of training data, otherwise evaluation will not be correct.

+To see SacreBLEU datasets run `sacrebleu --list`.

 # Model contribution

+All models should be contributed to `dev` folder first.

 ## By maintainers